MikeDigitize/Getting_Started_With_TDD/README.md

 ## The User Story

 If this is all that's given to you as a developer, **STOP!** It's not enough to start developing from, and it's important to recognise that.
 As a developer you need to know who or what is using this functionality, and how exactly is it supposed to work?

 So let's look at it through the lens of a user and create a user story from the ticket.

 *A good user story should tell us who, what and why...*

 It turns out this ticket has come from Joe.
-Joe wants a Euromillons lottery ball generator to pick his numbers for him when he plays the lottery.
+Joe wants a Euromillions lottery ball generator to pick his numbers for him when he plays the lottery.

 ## The Spec

 Ok we have a user.
 We have a consumer.
 Now we need to understand how this thing works.
-We need a spec or list of requirements.
+In 2001 Ron Jeffries wrote about the three Cs of a user story - Card, Conversation, Confirmation.
+We have the card, now we need to spark some conversation around the story.

+* How will this be utilised?
+* What are the rules of the Euromillions?
+* What do we need to return and in what format?

+Conversation like this starts to provoke better understanding of the problem and more user empathy.
+Now finally we need the confirmation.
+A spec or list of requirements.
+This is often referred to as story's acceptance criteria.
 We should get these as part of the ticket but, if not, it's up to us, so let's take our time to research and list them all out.

 What do we need to do to give Joe his Euromillions generator?

 1. Joe expects to be given 7 balls
-2. Joe expects the first 5 to be between 1 and 50
+2. Joe expects the first 5 to be between 1 and 50 (set 1)
-3. Joe expects the last 2 to be between 1 and 12
+3. Joe expects the last 2 to be between 1 and 12 (set 2)
-4. Joe cannot receive doubles in a set, but it's ok for doubles across the two sets
+4. Joe cannot receive duplicates in a set, but it's ok for duplicates across the two sets
 5. Joe expects the balls in a set to be returned in numerical order

 Ok great, we now have a user and a spec!
 Now we know what's required we can start to plan how to approach it.